Sell old mobile phones for the best price

 Selling your phone to private buyers

-Best places to sell phones
+Best places to sell mobile phones

 - Facebook Marketplace – Free listings and, again, we have Facebook selling tips

 - Gumtree – Free listings

-- Friends and family
+- Friends and family.

-Tips to sell your phone quickly
+6 top tips to sell your phone quickly

-- Include lots of quality photos of your phone
+- Include lots of quality photos of your phone in your seller ad

 - Be totally honest about the phone's condition and what's included

-- Avoid 'wanted' adverts online, there is a risk of being scammed
+- Avoid 'wanted' adverts online – there is a risk of being scammed